Paper Wasps

 Paper wasps can killed with DIY treatments, but their nests can be difficult to eradicate.

-Though there are a variety of DIY wasp treatments that can be purchased over the counter, paper wasps can be a real challenge for homeowners to treat themselves for many reasons, one being that they sometimes build nests in inaccessible areas.
+Though many DIY wasp treatments can be purchased over the counter, paper wasps can be a real challenge for homeowners to treat themselves.
+One reason is that they sometimes build nests in inaccessible areas.

-Homeowners should generally not attempt to do any wasp control on their own–as reaching these hard to reach places takes skill and know-how to complete the wasp elimination safely and correctly.
+Homeowners should generally refrain from attempting any wasp control on their own, as reaching these hard-to-reach places takes skill and know-how to complete the wasp elimination safely and correctly.

 Paper wasp extermination with guaranteed results